| | | |

 4. Add additional apple cider vinegar

-Spices, Herb, and Onions
+Spices, Herbs, and Onions

 The term, a pinch of this, a dash of that, a handful of this, is how many measure the ingredients for making broth.
 Ingredients for making bone broth consist of the following items –